Start your FREE Enquiry

-Can I still make a claim if the solar panel company I purchased the panels from is no longer trading?
+Can I still make a claim if the company is no longer trading?

 Section 75 of the Consumer Credit Act protects consumers who have purchased items costing over £100 using a finance agreement or credit card.

-This means that the credit company or finance provider is jointly liable for any complaints you may have about the company that installed the panels, even if they have ceased trading.
+This means that the credit company or finance provider is jointly liable for any complaints you may have about the company that installed the panels, even if the solar panel company has gone bust.

-Can I still make a claim if I only paid the deposit for my solar panels using a method of credit?
+Can I still make a claim if I paid the deposit for my solar panels using credit?

 If you have concerns that you may have been mis-sold your solar panels or a solar ‘battery-pack’, please contact our team.

 For a FREE, no obligation initial assessment contact us now on 0344 854 7000.
 Alternatively, you can email us at firstname.lastname@example.org, or submit an enquiry via the form on our website, and we will contact you without delay to discuss your case.